• Skip to main content

 November 20, 2025 by Liz Shuford

 Purpose is the connection between an individual’s values, belief systems, and their contributions to the greater good of society.
 It is the guiding intention that provides direction and fulfillment.
-It’s […]
+It’s not just about personal ambition; it is the desire to align one’s work with a sense of meaning.
+Researchers have found that individuals with high […]

 The Power of Purpose